The Deadly Attachment

 "The Deadly Attachment" is the first episode of the sixth series of the British television sitcom Dad's Army.
-It was originally transmitted on Wednesday 31 October 1973.
-It has become one of the best known episodes of the series due to the rare encounter between the platoon and the Germans.
-A scene in which a German officer demands to know Private Pike's name, and Captain Mainwaring says "Don't tell him, Pike!", has been judged as one of the top three greatest comedy moments of British television.
+It was originally transmitted on Wednesday, October 31, 1973.
+It is arguably one of the best-known episodes of the series because of the comic aspects of a rare encounter between the platoon and the Germans.
+A scene in which a German officer demands to know Private Pike's name, and Captain Mainwaring says, "Don't tell him, Pike!" has been judged as one of the top three greatest comedy moments of British television.

 Plot

-Captain Mainwaring is giving the platoon a lecture on parachutists and the need to determine the respective identities of British and German parachutists.
-This eventually ends up becoming a discussion on the possibility of refugee nuns parachuting into Britain.
-Mainwaring's lecture is interrupted by a telephone call from GHQ; the survivors of a sunken German U-Boat have been picked up by a fishing boat and taken to Walmington-on-Sea.
+Captain Mainwaring is giving the platoon a lecture to determine the respective identities of British and German parachutists.
+This leads to a discussion about the possibility of German troops disguised as refugee nuns parachuting into Britain.
+Mainwaring's lecture is interrupted by a telephone call from GHQ; the survivors of a sunken German U-boat have been picked up by a fishing boat and taken to Walmington-on-Sea.
 The Home Guard unit is to be responsible for providing security until the proper military escort can arrive.
 Mainwaring, excited at finally getting to grips with the enemy, sets off with most of the platoon to collect the prisoners, but not before ordering Sergeant Wilson and Private Pike to prime the platoon's allocation of hand grenades.